Eden Workshops (UK)

 Most sharpening stones need to be lubricated.
 This keeps them from getting loaded up with fine metal particles, which would soon impair their cutting ability.
 Lubricant also reduces temperature, which could be an issue with tempered metal, though I don’t know if this is the case at hand-sharpening speeds.
 Some stones are lubricated with water: waterstones, of course; diamond stones also work best with a few drops of water.
 The common “wet/dry” sandpapers can also be used with water.
 Blades sharpened with water must be promptly and thoroughly dried.
 Ceramic stones are not used with lubrication; they must therefore be cleaned during lengthy sessions and after use.

 Other stones (including Arkansas and Carborundum stones) fall under the general class of “oilstones.”
 A wide variety of substances is in fact used to lubricate these.
 Oils for stones are commonly sold by dealers in sharpening supplies.
 3-in-1 oil is an old standby.
-In recent years, however, Simple Green all-purpose cleaner has become very popular as a sharpening lubricant for oilstones—it lubricates well and keeps the stone very clean.
+In recent years, however, Simple Green brand all-purpose cleaner has become very popular as a sharpening lubricant for oilstones—it lubricates well and keeps the stone very clean.
 You should give it a try.
+It’s also quite good for its intended purpose, which includes getting gunk off machines.

 Dan’s Whetstone Co.
 Arkansas stones, etc. I recommend Dan’s as a source for these stones.